Engagement, User Satisfaction, and the Amplification of Divisive Content on Social Media: User-level survey questions and demographics

-Finally, we present figures comparing our user demographics to Twitter users in the ANES 2020 who used Twitter at least a few times a week.
-The primary differences are that our population is younger (53 percent of our study are aged 18-34 years old, compared to 45 percent in the ANES study) and more likely to affiliate with the Democratic Party (56 percent Democrat in our study versus 41 percent in the ANES study).
+Comparing the demographics of users in the ANES 2020 study to those of users in our study, the largest differences are that our population is younger (53 percent of our study are aged 18-34 years old, compared to 33 percent in the ANES study) and more likely to affiliate with the Democratic Party (56 percent Democrat in our study versus 43 percent in the ANES study).
+That said, all distributions over demographic attributes are significantly different (when using a chi-squared test), apart from sex/gender.